heathbar019/Writeups/2025-07-04-R3CTF/for_the_R3_pig_problem.md

 - Checking if that field value is higher or lower than 0.3 (effectively grouping each value)
 - Printing a value of 0 or 1 based on that comparison

 Now we can take the resulting binary stream and put it into cyberchef for binary decoding.
-For me, I had to pad some 0's to the start to get it to decode properly and even then I had some characters that were off.
+For me, I had to pad some 0's to the start to get it to decode properly and even then I had some characters that were off in the output.
 This is probably due to the method I used to filter which could certainly be fine tuned a bit but it at least did the job.

 ![image](https://github.com/user-attachments/assets/bc9a8144-c538-446e-ac99-77f8858afebb)